Home » Zoo » San Antonio Zoo tickets

 San Antonio zoo tickets

-When you purchase San Antonio Zoo tickets online, you get to skip the lines at the zoo’s ticket counters.
+When you purchase San Antonio Zoo tickets online, you can skip the lines at the zoo’s ticket counters.

 Besides, at the counters, they accept only credit or debit cards.

-There are two types of tickets visitors can purchase – the Standard Admission and the Fun Day Tickets.
+Visitors can purchase two types of tickets – the Standard Admission and the Fun Day Tickets.

 Standard Admission ticket

-Experience all of what San Antonio Zoo has to offer with a standard admission ticket.
+Experience all of what San Antonio Zoo offers with a standard admission ticket.

 Children under three years can enter for free.